Iron John: Germany

 Folklorist Franz Xaver von Schönwerth collected in the 19th century a Bavarian variant titled König Goldhaar ("King Goldenlocks").
 In this tale, a king has a golden-haired son.
-One day, the king captures a wild man and brings it home in a cage.
+One day, the king captures a wild man who is made of iron and brings it home in a cage.
 The young prince accidentally tosses his ball inside the cage, which the wild man promises to return if the boy releases him.
 The prince fulfills his promise, to the king's anger, who orders his son execution.
 However, the king's servants spare the boy and bring the king a poor shepherd's little finger as proof of his deed.
 The prince changes clothes with the shepherd and wanders off to another kingdom, where he finds work as the royal gardener's assistant.
 The prince, in his work as a gardener, arranges bouquets for the princesses, and ties a strand of his golden hair to the youngest's.
 Some time later, the king announces that he shall marry his elder daughter to the one who she gives her bouquet of flowers.
 The elder marries a prince, and so does the middle one.
-As for the youngest, she withholds hers until the gardener's assistat passes by her.
+As for the youngest, she withholds hers until the gardener's assistant passes by her.
 She then gives the youth her bouquet, they marry and she moves out to his hut.
 Later, the king falls ill, and only the apples of Paradise can cure him.
-The gardener's assistant goes to the woods and meets the wild man again, who gives King Goldenlocks a club and orders him to strike a rock: a passage to a ush garden opens for King Goldenlocks to fetch the apples and rush out of the garden.
+The gardener's assistant goes to the woods and meets the wild man again, who gives King Goldenlocks a club and orders him to strike a rock: a passage to a lush garden opens for King Goldenlocks to fetch the apples and rush out of the garden.
 It happens thus, and King Goldenlocks, the apples in his pocket, goes to a tavern and meets his brothers-in-law, who do not recognize him.
 King Goldenlocks agrees to let them have the apples, as long as they agree to be marked on their backs with the gallows.
 Next, the king is still sick, and needs snake's milk.
 King Goldenlocks follows the wild man's instructions again and gets the snake's milk; he then goes to meet his brothers-in-law again, who take the snake's milk in exchange for marking their backs again.
 Lastly, war breaks out, and the king sends his sons-in-law to protect the kingdom.
 King Goldenlocks meets the wild man again, who furnishes him with armour, weapons and a horse for him to join the battle.
 After three campaigns, King Goldenlocks, as a mysterious knights, receives an injury in his feet, which the king, his father-in-law, dresses with a handkerchief.
 Back to the castle, the king summons everyone for a banquet, and goes to the gardener's assistant hut to invite him in person.
 Once there, he sees his injured foot, and realizes the gardener's assistant was the knight at the battlefield.
-The tale was classified as both type ATU 502, "The Wild Man", and ATU 314, "Goldener".
+The tale was classified as both type ATU 502, "The Wild Man as a Helper", and ATU 314, "Goldener".